Collecting Compensation for Pennsylvania Train Accidents

 If a plaintiff is able to establish the negligence of another entity or party, he or she may be able to collect compensation for medical expenses, lost wages, pain and suffering, and funeral costs.

 Contact an Experienced Train Accident Attorney Today

 Train accidents can cause especially horrific injuries, some of which are deadly.
 In Pennsylvania, negligent parties whose actions result in these types of accidents can and should be held accountable.
-If you live in Philadelphia and were recently injured or lost a loved one in a train accident, please contact a member of the dedicated legal team at The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 or by completing one of our standard online contact forms to schedule a consultation with an experienced train accident attorney who can explain your legal options and help you seek the compensation you deserve.
+If you live in Philadelphia and were recently injured or lost a loved one in a train accident, please contact a member of the dedicated legal team at van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 or by completing one of our standard online contact forms to schedule a consultation with an experienced train accident attorney who can explain your legal options and help you seek the compensation you deserve.